+Creative Process

-Creative Process Uses the arts and the artistic process to increase student engagement and improve academic achievement.
+Uses the arts and the artistic process to increase student engagement and improve academic achievement.

+Powerful Framework

+Provides a framework for exploring and delivering curriculum that revitalizes teaching, learning, and leadership.

+Relevant Professional Development

+Facilitates a three-year professional development series for teachers and the school leadership team.

+Customized Support

+Adaptable to any educational system for seamless integration and sustainability.

+Differentiated Instruction

-Powerful Framework Provides a framework for exploring and delivering curriculum that revitalizes teaching, learning and leadership.
-Relevant Professional Development Facilitates a three-year professional development series for teachers and the school leadership team.
-Customized Support Adaptable to any educational system for seamless integration and sustainability.
-Differentiated Instruction Empowers educators to develop differentiated instruction that meets the needs of all learners.
+Empowers educators to develop differentiated instruction that meets the needs of all learners.

-Synopsis The Artful Learning Life & Legacy Timeline extols the significant life work of Leonard Bernstein (1918-1990) as an Artist, Teacher and Scholar.
-Encouraging educators employing the methodology to view their work as teachers and leaders in the same light, this sampling of Bernstein's achievements highlight just some of the contributions he made to music, the arts and education Trace the trajectory of his incredible career and learn how Artful Learning evolved.

-1940 - 1942 Bernstein meets conductor and founder Serge Koussevitsky at Tanglewood.
+Bernstein meets conductor and founder Serge Koussevitsky at Tanglewood.
 He will serve as Koussevitsky's conducting assistant and eventually become an educator and mentor for the rest of his life to aspiring conducting students during summers at Tanglewood.
 During this period he composed and premiered Symphony No. 1, Jeremiah, dedicated to his father Samuel Bernstein.

 The debut of Fancy Free with choreographer Jerome Robbins and Leonard Bernstein as composer, establishes both men as creative geniuses.
 They will collaborate together on the musical comedy On The Town (1944), Facsimile (1946), the masterpiece West Side Story (1957) and the ballet Dybbuk (1974).
 In 1945, Bernstein is named director of the New York City Symphony.

-1944 - 1948 Bernstein publishes an article in The New York Times, "The Negro in Music" while becoming an advocate for the African-American musician.
+Bernstein publishes an article in The New York Times, "The Negro in Music" while becoming an advocate for the African-American musician.
 Ever the consummate academician as pictured here, he studies a score in preparation for a rehearsal.
 He conducts for various orchestras in the United States and abroad.

 As with Koussevitsky, Leonard Bernstein maintained an enduring friendship with composer, conductor and author, Aaron Copland.
 Bernstein is pictured with Copland both at the piano as a young student and as the accomplished maestro conferring with his mentor and colleague of fifty-three years during an orchestral rehearsal.

-1949 - 1953

 During this period as a classical composer, Bernstein completes his Symphony No.2, The Age of Anxiety and the one-act opera Trouble in Tahiti (1952).
 This work will eventually be incorporated into the second act as a flashback of Bernstein's second opera, A Quiet Place (1984).
 Equally comfortable in the musical theatre world, Wonderful Town (1953) opens in New York to critical acclaim.
 This is the second successful collaboration with friends Betty Comden and Adolph Green.

-1944

-1945

-1954 The Emmy Award winning (one of twelve Bernstein will earn over his lifetime) Omnibus appears on CBS-TV and ABC-TV.
+The Emmy Award winning (one of twelve Bernstein will earn over his lifetime) Omnibus appears on CBS-TV and ABC-TV.
 The transcripts from these seven shows, of which Bernstein was the author, were later published as The Joy of Music.
 He is quoted as saying, "I realized suddenly that...this old quasirabbinical instinct I had for teaching and explaining and verbalizing found a real paradise in the whole electronic world of television."
 In 1956, Bernstein composes Candide, "a comic operetta based on Voltaire's satire."
 While it's critical acclaim was mixed, it is considered by many to be one of Bernstein's finest works.

 As a retelling of Shakespeare's Romeo and Juliet in a contemporary New York setting, West Side Story combined the talents of Leonard Bernstein (music), Stephen Sondheim (lyrics), Arthur Laurents (book), and Jerome Robbins (choreography and direction) to revolutionize and inspire the American musical.
 It remains a touchstone in the lexicon of all artistic disciplines - innovative and magnificent - while being a lasting commercial success.
 Here composer and lyricist rehearse members of the original Broadway production.